HomeDiscoverContact

 4.1 Protection of Minors

-Minimum age to create a Nythy account is 16, per our Terms.
-Age is self-declared at signup; no technical age verification is performed.
-Nythy does not knowingly collect data from under-16s.
-Identified minor accounts will be deleted.
-Parents/guardians may report via privacy@nythy.com.
+The minimum age to create a Nythy account is 16, in accordance with our Terms of Use.
+The minimum age is explicitly certified by the user at account creation; however, no technical age verification is carried out.
+Nythy does not knowingly collect data from minors under 16.
+If a minor's account is identified, it will be deleted.
+Parents or guardians can report a minor's account via [email protected].

 Section · Chapter 5